 Magdalena Kalus runs the outdoor blog @youareanadventurestory on Instagram together with her friend Anja Kaiser.
 With their content about outdoor, mountaineering and adventure, the two have already been able to inspire more than 45,000 followers.
 Opposite her is Kevin Reiser.
 Kevin is a professional FIFA player under contract with 1 FC Nürnberg.
 On his Instagram and Twitter channel @thisiskev1n, the eSportsman gives a total of over 5,000 fans an insight into his life as a FIFA professional.

 It quickly becomes clear - the everyday lives of the two could hardly be more different.
-Magadelna is outdoors a lot for work, Kevin a lot in front of the console, and in the interview the influencers talk about their everyday life, the topic of eSports and what role sport in general plays for them.
+Magadelna is outdoors a lot for work, Kevin a lot in front of the console, and in the interview with ISPO and Contentkueche the influencers talk about their everyday life, the topic of eSports and what role sport in general plays for them.

 ISPO.com: You are both very experienced in your field.
 What do you think are your similarities as sports and eSports influencers?